precice/precice/tools/formatting/README.md

 It returns 0 if everything is formatted correctly.
 Otherwise, it displays the list of files that do not match the format and returns 1.

+## cofig-formatter

+This Python script formats preCICE configuration files (XML) and prints it on the terminal.
+Use as `python3 config-formatter precice-config.xml`.

 ## format-all

 This bash-script applies the format of a parent `.clang-format` to every c(pp) & h(pp) file in the current and child directories.
 To format the complete codebase, run the script from the root directory.